Tree trunk spider: Behavior

 Rather than using a web that captures prey directly, they lay a light coating of threads over an area of tree bark and wait for an insect to stray onto the patch.
 When this happens, they encircle their spinnerets around their prey while casting silk on it.
 When the insect is immobilized, they can bite it through the shroud.

 Diversity

 Hersiliidae is an entelegyne family (characterized primarily by the nature of the female genital system), and together with the family Oecobiidae traditionally formed the superfamily Oecobioidea.

 The family consists of about 206 species divided into sixteen genera.
 It has a global distribution in tropical and subtropical regions, with only a few species being found north of the 40°N parallel.

 Description

 All members are ecribellate (lack the cribella or perforated plates which produce multiple, exceptionally fine strands of silk) and are recognizable by the pair of exceptionally long spinnerets set at the tip of the abdomen.

 They have eight eyes, set in two curved rows.
 Hersiliidae are small to medium-sized spiders and are active day and night.
 They are very well camouflaged when stationary on the trunk of a tree and aligned with the bark markings.

 Genera

-As of October 2025, this family includes sixteen genera:
+As of January 2026, this family includes sixteen genera and 189 species: